Stephen Donnelly

-Stephen Donnelly (born 14 December 1975) is an Irish Fianna Fáil politician who has served as Minister for Health since June 2020.
-He has been a Teachta Dála (TD) for the Wicklow constituency since 2011.
+Stephen Donnelly (born 14 December 1975) is an Irish former Fianna Fáil politician who served as Minister for Health from June 2020 to January 2025.
+He was a Teachta Dála (TD) for the Wicklow constituency from 2011 to 2024.

-On his election to Dáil Éireann, Donnelly first sat as an Independent deputy.
-He then co-founded the Social Democrats in 2015, becoming joint leader of the new party.
+On his election to Dáil Éireann, Donnelly first sat as an independent deputy.
+He then co-founded the Social Democrats in 2015, becoming joint leader of that new party.
 He left the Social Democrats in 2016, and represented Wicklow as an independent before joining Fianna Fáil in February 2017.

 Education and career

+Donnelly grew up in Dundrum, Dublin and later moved to Delgany.
+His mother was a teacher while his father "worked in retail."
+As a youth he was involved in scouting and taekwondo.

-Donnelly is a graduate of University College Dublin (UCD) with a degree in mechanical engineering.
+He graduated from University College Dublin (UCD) in 1997 with a degree in mechanical engineering.
 He also worked and studied in the Massachusetts Institute of Technology (MIT).
 In 2000, Donnelly moved to London, where he worked as a management consultant with McKinsey & Company.

 In 2008, he completed a master's degree in Public Administration in International Development at the Harvard Kennedy School of Government.
 He returned to work for McKinsey and Company, in Dublin, before deciding to run for office in 2011.